kel16/rag/README.md

 A local Retrieval-Augmented Generation (RAG) application for asking questions about a collection of PDF documents.

-The project processes documents locally, creates vector embeddings, retrieves relevant passages, and sends the retrieved context to a locally running LLM through Ollama.

 ## RAG Pipeline

 The application follows these steps: